 5) Automate payment chasing

 Stop wasting precious time and energy chasing invoices.
-Whether you use FreeAgent, Xero or many of the accounting softwares out there, let technology to the hard work and remind the client that an invoice deadline is approaching.
-Invoice through your accounting software and more often than not they’ll automatically remind clients and chase late payments – saving you time and what can pose to be a difficult conversation.
+Whether you use FreeAgent, Xero or many similar accounting software, let technology to the hard work and remind your client that an invoice deadline is approaching.
+Invoice through your accounting software and more often than not they’ll automatically remind clients and chase late payments for you – saving time and what can be a difficult conversation.

 6) Talk to the right person

 Often your direct client contact will not be the one in charge of paying your invoice.
 Getting hold of a contact from your client’s accounts department is a smart move.
-After all, they will be the person paying you.
+After all, they will be the one in charge of processing your payment.

 7) Consider action

-If all else fails and you’ve exhausted all options, legal action might be your only option.
+If all else fails and you’ve exhausted all options, legal action might be the way forward.
 Unless agreed otherwise, payment is considered late after 30 days.
 The UK Government website will guide you through the ins and outs of legal action, here.